withmingallhub/learngit/readme.txt

-Git is a version control system.
+Git is a version control system.is new!

 Git is free software